 - Generating electricity used by the stadium during the game by wind and/or solar power.
 Sunday’s game will be powered by wind generated by the Salt River Project (SRP).

 - Neutralizing the carbon emissions generated by the game and its ancillary programs by the purchase of Renewable Energy Credits (RECs)

 - Donation of tons of uneaten food to non-profits that feed the hungry.

 - Recycling at the game and at the Media Center.

-1!: Super Bowl XLIX marks the first time the game will be played under energy efficient LED lights from Ephesus Lighting.
 The Arizona Cardinals, host of Sunday’s game, got their LED lights feet wet during the regular season and realized a 75% reduction in lighting energy consumption.
 The adoption of LED lighting at sports arenas/stadia is poised to explode as concerns about light quality by broadcasters have largely been overcome.

 University of Phoenix Stadium, host of Sunday’s Super Bowl XLIX .
 This will be the first Super Bowl lit by energy efficient LED lights, from Ephesus Lighting.
 (Photo credit: KLAR.com)

 Omaha!: OK, Omaha does come from Peyton Manning’s signal calling routine and has nothing to do with greening.
 Just wanted to make the string of numbers sound “football-y”